A Blueprint for Renewal

 Wales Can Have World-Class Digital Health

 3.16 million people.
 611,000 on waiting lists. £600 million invested for £500K return.
 The funding exists.
 The talent is available.
-But structural traps — including poor leadership — make change impossible.
-This is the plan to break them.
+But the system was inherited from a discredited predecessor and configured not to succeed.
+This is the plan to fix it.

 An Unprecedented Diagnosis